 5. Your sponsor (the employer) must shoulder the payment of recruitment expenses as per the UAE’s Labour Law.

 6. Do a background check on your company or employer to make sure that it exists.
 You can search the company’s English and Arabic names in the National Economic registerand get company details.

 8. If your entry permit/visa has been issued from Dubai, you may verify its validity at the GDRFA’s website.

-9. For entry permit/visas issued from Abu Dhabi, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah or Fujairah, you may verify their validity using the e-Channels platform.
+9. For entry permits/visas issued from Abu Dhabi, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah, or Fujairah, you may verify their validity using the e-Channels platform.

 11. Get to know about the fees for visas and entry permits issued from Dubai through the Amer website.

 12. You may also seek assistance and support for visas and entry permits issued from Dubai through Amer’s chat service.

 13. Get more information on visas and entry permits issued from Abu Dhabi, Ajman, Sharjah, Umm Al Quwain, Ras Al Khaimah, and Fujairah through the ICA’s chat service.

 14. There is no such thing as an “independent employment visa”.
 Employment visas can only be issued to a sponsor/employer looking for an employee.
 Moreover, your sponsor may give you a permit to work for another employer under the approval of the MOHRE.

 15. A residence visa cannot be processed for anyone while the applicant is outside the UAE.
 A residence visa can only be issued and processed when the applicant is inside the UAE having entered the country on an entry permit.